roylaurie/misc/asmov/bullfrog-common/README.md

 # module structure
 Each bullfrog package provides a namespace configuration that links multiple fully qualified namespaces to their respective module bash scripts.

-The module script requested by namespace is sourced by bullfrog on startup.
-The operation specified is linked to a function in said module, which is then called.
+The module script specified by namespace is sourced by bullfrog on startup.
+The following operation specified is linked to a function in said module, which is then called.

 Any parameters provided are pre-validated based on packae configuration and passed to the operation function.